Former KU guard Frank Mason III waived by Kings

-SACRAMENTO, Calif. – – The Sacramento Kings announced today that they have waived guard Frank Mason III.
+SACRAMENTO, Calif.
+(KSNW) – The Sacramento Kings announced today that they have waived guard Frank Mason III.

 Going into his third year in the league, Mason played 90 games over two seasons with the Kings.
 He averaged 6.8 points per game while shooting 39% from the field.